isomerpages/pa-corp/pages/Chinese New Year.md

 description: Chinese New Year with the People's Association
 ---
 <h1>Chinese New Year</h1>
-<p>&nbsp;Chinese New Year, also known as Spring Festival, is one of the most
+<p>Chinese New Year, also known as Spring Festival, is one of the most significant
-significant celebrations in Chinese culture.
+celebrations in Chinese culture.
 This festive period marks the beginning of a new year according to the traditional lunar calendar.</p>
-<p>&nbsp;Traditionally, Chinese New Year is a time to share joy with friends
+<p>Traditionally, Chinese New Year is a time to share joy with friends and
-and family.
+family.
 PA volunteers and partners extend this joy to the community, with initiatives from festive distributions for lower-income residents to community activities that promote cross-cultural understanding.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>